 Name of director Name of group company Position Does he/she have executive duties?
-Mr ELOY PLANES CORTS ASTRAL NIGERIA, LTD DIRECTOR NO Mr ELOY PLANES CORTS FLUIDRA INDUSTRY, S.A.U.
-Joint CEO YES Mr ELOY PLANES CORTS FLUIDRA COMMERCIAL, S.A.U.
+Mr ELOY PLANES CORTS ASTRAL NIGERIA, LTD DIRECTOR NO Mr ELOY PLANES CORTS FLUIDRA COMMERCIAL, S.A.U.
 Joint CEO YES Mr ELOY PLANES CORTS INNODRIP, S.L.
 Director NO Mr ELOY PLANES CORTS FLUIDRA FINCO, S.L.U.
 JOINT CEO YES

-C.1.11 Identify the directors of your company or representatives of directors that are legal entities, if any, who are members of the board of directors of other companies listed on official securities markets other than group companies that have been reported to your company:
+C.1.11 Identify, if any, the directors of your company or representatives of directors that are legal entities, who are members of the board of directors or representatives of directors that are legal entities of other companies listed on regulated securities markets other than group companies that have been reported to your company:

-Name of directors Name of listed company Position Mr MICHAEL STEVEN LANGMAN HUDSON'S BAY COMPANY DIRECTOR Ms ESTHER BERROZPE GALINDO PERNOD RICARD DIRECTOR Ms ESTHER BERROZPE GALINDO ONTEX GROUP DIRECTOR
+Name of director Name of listed company Position Ms ESTHER BERROZPE GALINDO ONTEX GROUP DIRECTOR